 - 11 percent occurred at highway-adjacent locations such as shoulders, parking lanes, sidewalks, and roadway medians.

-The GHSA report further refines their observations by identifying common accident first-events.
+The GHSA report further identifies common accident events:

 - A car or truck driver makes a turn, cutting off the cyclist's path.

 - A vehicle driver pulls into the stream of traffic from a parking lot or other non-roadway area.

 - A vehicle operator “doors” an oncoming cyclist.